mb-bioinfo-analyst/DiffExplorer/README.md

 [![Watch the video](https://media.giphy.com/media/8b29QJQgVwUW4/giphy.gif)](https://drive.google.com/file/d/1pa5Kn7ED6YvuvJ53EMX8HuNZzVqAdrOh/view?usp=drive_link)

+Click Play to watch the Demo video! (google account required)

 ## About the App

 The DiffExplorer App is a web-based application that allows users to perform various data processing and visualization tasks.
 It provides a user-friendly interface to upload data files, apply filters, and generate interactive visualizations.
 The app is built using R and Python, leveraging popular libraries such as Shiny and Plotly.